 Hiking through the gorge with the class gave me the opportunity to look at the area and roughly estimate it's suitability for such a dam and reservoir.
 As a geology professor and wannabe geotechnical engineer, it's the stuff I love to do.

-First off, the rock is fairly fractured schist in the middle gorge, and fractured marble at the gorge exit where the dam would be.
-Not the most stable rock to be building on.
 I managed to find a tunnel near Walnut Grove that researchers had obviously excavated in order to look at fracturing in the marble.
 There are a lot of other obvious signs that geotechnical testing is underway.
 As I see it, one of the biggest challenges for the dam builders would be the issue of landslides.
 Landslide debris is found throughout the gorge, and the only road through the gorge is currently blocked by three large slides.
 The entire village of Walnut Grove is situated on an old landslide perhaps 2 km wide.
 Saturating the banks of the gorge when the water level is raised further weakens the strength of the rock, so if this many landslides are happening now, it doesn't bode well for the post-dam gorge.

 Oh yeah, the epicenter of the 1996 magnitude 7.2 Lijiang earthquake was actually in Tiger Leaping Gorge.
 Not good.